gbrlpzz/qgis_project_packager/README.md

 - **Missing files**: The script aggressively searches parent directories, but if files are truly missing, they will be reported in the console output.
 - **Duplicate names**: Files with the same name from different folders are kept separate in `Links/<parent_folder>/`.
 - **Runs only in QGIS**: The script must be run from the QGIS Python Console (not standalone Python).
+- **Orderliness**: the orderliness of the final links folder will be directly proporional to the orderliness of your original file management, just all in the same place.

 ## Contact
 For questions, issues, or contributions, please open an issue or contact the maintainer.